-Earlier this year, news broke regarding the use of so-called “scream rooms” for students at a school located in Middletown, Connecticut.
-Although the school district was quick to change its policy in light of media coverage and public outcry, the practice of using last resort measures, such as restraint and seclusion, as the initial reaction to seemingly problematic students is an epidemic affecting countless school districts nationwide.
+In early 2012, news broke regarding the use of so-called “scream rooms” for students at a school located in Middletown, Connecticut.
+Although the school district was quick to change its policy in light of media coverage and public outcry, the practice of using last-resort measures, such as restraint and seclusion, as the initial reaction to seemingly problematic students is an epidemic affecting countless public schools and districts nationwide.

 Written by Lindsay E. Raber, Esq.

 Should you have any questions regarding school discipline, or any other education law matter, please do not hesitate to contact Attorney Joseph C. Maya, Esq. at Maya Murphy, P.C. in Westport, CT at (203) 221-3100 or at JMaya@Mayalaw.com.

 “Middletown: ‘Scream Rooms’ Will No Longer Be Used For Some Students,” by Julie Stagis. http://articles.courant.com/2012-01-14/news/hc-middletown-scream-room-0112-20120111_1_timeout-rooms-students-press-conference

 “A Terrifying Way to Discipline Children,” by Bill Lichtenstein. http://www.nytimes.com/2012/09/09/opinion/sunday/a-terrifying-way-to-discipline-children.html